SYK-08/nuttx/README.md

 do, then the original `.config` may not be reproducible.

-So if your project requires 100% reproducibility over a long period of time, you make want to save the complete `.config` files vs. the standard, compressed `defconfig` file.
+So if your project requires 100% reproducibility over a long period of time, you may want to save the complete `.config` files vs. the standard, compressed `defconfig` file.

 ### Configuring with "Compressed" defconfig Files: